In a hurry? Our top choice for the best DeLonghi espresso machine is the DeLonghi ESAM3300 Magnifica.

 DeLonghi ESAM3300 Magnifica

 The sleek design will make you want to leave this on your counter to impress your guests.
-The DeLonghi Magnifica is easy to use and has an integrated grinder.

 You can customize your coffee with pre-programmed strength and size settings.
 The instant reheat function allows you to brew many espressos without losing quality.
 The double boiler system means you can brew espresso and steam milk at the same time.